… Heaps!!

 They started frying something really enticing at the front.
 My food-blogger eyes started to sparkle.
 The lady said it’s “good to eat” in Cantonese, so we shared a plate.
 Thanks to Lauren, I now know it’s bánh bột chiên (fried rice flour cake).
 It reminded us of chye tow kway (fried carrot cake – see post on chomp chomp) in Singapore, except the cubes were firmer, evenly fried and there was no chye poh (preserved daikon).
 The dish was served bland and you used the many bowls of sauces to season it to taste.
 It was a great afternoon snack to accompany our iced refreshments.

-Billy’s interactive Map of Saigon Faves.
+We ate here for lunch on our last day, thanks to Billy’s interactive Map of Saigon Faves.
 I had quite a terrible night with many visits to the loo.
 Cháo vịt (duck congee) seemed like a good meal for a tempestuous stomach.
 The congee was utterly delicious, we all loved it.
 Mum really liked the salad that came with it, but I found both the salad and the nước chấm sauce too sweet.
 Just having the congee on its own with the beautifully steamed duck pieces was wonderful enough.
 My tummy needed things to be bland.
 We absolutely enjoyed this meal, it was a great way to end the trip!

 The duck pieces reminded me of Hainanese chicken rice.
 They tasted quite similar too!